 Traveling between areas often just serves as the narrative opening of a new scene.
 This is perfectly fine.
 For example, “After a bit of the usual traffic on I-95, you find yourselves eating crabs at the Bulging Bushel.”
 If the journey is as important as the destination, use this Action to give it more weight.
 The players get to make decisions and the Guide gets to add drama with encounters!

 A single Travel Check can stand for hours, days, or weeks depending on the distance and vehicles.
-Adventurers “travel on their stomachs.”
-Lacking rations inflicts a +1 Difficulty per day without as they bicker and scrounge for supplies.
-It is important to prepare well.
+Adventurers “travel on their stomachs,” so lacking rations inflicts Deprivation and can turn a poorly planned expedition into a macabre tableau of sun-bleached skeletons for future explorers to puzzle over.

 An Encounter is an event rolled or chosen by the Guide.
 Whether enemies, obstacles, fortune, or misfortune, they tend to eat up precious time and resources.
 Examples include running across a hostile patrol, becoming fatigued, getting a flat tire, or finding a mysterious statue.
 Even on a success, the Guide may want to roll on an encounter table and describe the telltale signs (tracks, noises, spoor, etc.) of what they would have faced.